 - Other important changes sellers must consider include: an EORI Number (Economic Operator’s Registration and Identification) is now required; sellers need a UK VAT (Value Added Tax) separate from their EU VAT; the IOR is responsible and liable for customs declarations; and a proof of origin is required with the commercial invoice or other commercial documentation.

 Sellers should review their customs paperwork and protocols to ensure they won’t incur stopped shipments or higher fees.
+Be prepared and better understand how Brexit will affect your ecommerce business.
 A full list of Brexit rules are defined here.

 If you are looking for fulfillment support, or need an expert to help guide your transportation strategy, reach out to connect with us.
 The DCL Logistics Transportation and Compliance team has decades of experience and expertise in all aspects of domestic and international logistics.